Category: Bookkeeping Guides

 Treasurers Guide Part 1

-Treasurers are usually unpaid volunteers (if you are one of these, welcome to the club!).
+Treasurers are usually unpaid volunteers, if you are one of these, welcome to the club.
 Your job can range from the ridiculously easy to the incredibly complex.
-However, if you have just volunteered to be a treasurer for your local club/society/charity, help is at hand.
-Typical Club Transaction First off, it can be a pleasure…
+If you have just volunteered to be a treasurer for your local club, society, or charity, help is at hand.
+The right ground rules, simple systems, and a…

 -